 Is HAARP still operating in 2026?

-Resolution A4-0005/1999, passed January 28, 1999, paragraph 27 — explicitly named HAARP and called for international oversight.
-Non-binding, no follow-on action, but remains the most significant foreign-legislature skepticism toward HAARP on the public record.
+Resolution A4-0005/1999, passed January 28, 1999.
+Paragraph 27 named HAARP as "a system whose impact on the environment is potentially catastrophic" and called for international oversight.
+Non-binding, no follow-on action, but the only foreign-legislature formal resolution on HAARP.
+Nick Begich testified before the body during drafting.